 This is the easiest model to understand.
 The room gives you a fixed percentage back, such as 27% rakeback.

 Instead of calling it rakeback, the room may call it cashback.
-The effect can be similar, but the rules may be tier-based or points-based.
+The effect can be similar, but the rules may be tier-based, points-based, or status-based.

 Modern rooms often use points, gems, miles, or tiers instead of simple rakeback.
 That makes the system feel richer, but it also makes the real return harder to compare.